History of Rome: City's formation

 Rome grew from pastoral settlements on the Palatine Hill and surrounding hills approximately 30 km from the Tyrrhenian Sea on the south side of the Tiber.
 The Quirinal Hill was probably an outpost for the Sabines, another Italic-speaking people.
 At this location, the Tiber forms a Z-shaped curve that contains an island where the river can be forded.
 Because of the river and the ford, Rome was at a crossroads of traffic following the river valley and of traders travelling north and south on the west side of the peninsula.

 Archaeological finds have confirmed that there were two fortified settlements in the 8th century BC, in the area of the future Rome: Rumi on the Palatine Hill, and Titientes on the Quirinal Hill, backed by the Luceres living in the nearby woods.
 These were simply three of numerous Italic-speaking communities that existed in Latium, a plain on the Italian peninsula, by the 1st millennium BC.
 The origins of the Italic peoples lie in prehistory and are therefore not precisely known, but their Indo-European languages migrated from the east in the second half of the 2nd millennium BC.

 According to Dionysius of Halicarnassus, many Roman historians—including Cato and Sempronius—considered the Italian aborigines to have been prehistoric Greek colonists.
 The Romans then considered themselves a mix of these people, the Albans, and the other Latins, considered a blend of Pelasgians, Arcadians, Epeans, and refugee Trojans.
 Over time, the Etruscans and other ancient Italic peoples were admitted as citizens as well.
 The Sabines—considered to be Gaulish along with the other Umbri peoples of central Italy— were first mentioned in Dionysius's account for having captured the city of Lista by surprise, which was regarded as the mother-city of the Aborigines.

-Rome was especially large for Latial settlements; although the majority of larger Early Iron Age Latial cities were between 50-80 hectares in size, Rome had—by the same time—grown to a size of around 200 hectares.
+Rome was especially large for Latial settlements; although the majority of larger Early Iron Age Latial cities were between 50 and 80 hectares in size, Rome had—by the same time—grown to a size of around 200 hectares.
 The archaeologist Francesca Fulminante suggests that Rome was uniquely predisposed to conquer Latium as it was significantly more powerful than its immediate neighbors.
 Upon unifying Latium, according to Fulminante, Rome was now more easily able to compete with the disjointed Etruscan city-states.